 469. HISTORY OF MATHEMATICS 3 cr.
 Prerequisite: MT 271 or 301.
 Study of mathematics from its origins to its present state.
 Topics include the development and impact of geometry, algebra, number theory, irrational numbers, analytic geometry, calculus, nonEuclidean geometry, and infinite sets.

 479. COMBINATORICS AND GRAPH THEORY 3 cr.
 Prerequisite: MT 271 or 301.
 Pigeonhole principle, inclusion and exclusion, recurrence relations and generating functions, combinatorial designs, the theory of graphs, graphical optimization problems.

 480. SPECIAL TOPICS cr.
 TBA.
 Readings about, reports on, and investigation of selected material and topics.

 499. INDEPENDENT STUDY IN MATHEMATICS 1-4 cr.
-Prerequisite: consent of chair and instructor.
-Designed for the student who wants to undertake a research project supervised by a faculty member.
+Prerequisite: permission of chair and instructor.
+For the student seeking a research project under faculty supervision.